alexpan00/isoseq-prep/README.md

 ## Contact

-For questions or help, contact the repository maintainer (see repo settings) or open an issue describing the problem, including sample filenames and exact commands you ran.
+For questions or help, open an issue describing the problem, including sample filenames and exact commands you ran.